nh-server/switch-guide/docs/extras/game_modding.md

 If your game crashes during launch, hold the `L` button to see if disabling all modifications for your game solves the issue.
 If so, delete the most recently added mod(s) for your game.

 #### **My mods aren't showing up in-game!**
-Assuming you've followed the installation structions successfully, this is probably due to the archive bit being set on one or more folders/files on your microSD card.
+Assuming you've followed the installation instructions successfully, this is probably due to the archive bit being set on one or more folders/files on your microSD card.
 This is usually the result of copying files to a microSD card via a Mac.
 If you are experiencing this issue, try running the archive bit fixer utility via Hekate for all files.

 This can be done by booting into Hekate and going to `Tools` > `Arch bit • RCM Touch • Pkg1/2` > `Fix Archive Bit`.